 Depending on your desired results, the whitening gel may be applied and removed a total of three 15-minute cycles.
 The immediate post-whitening shade shift is measured using the shade guide.

 If you experienced sensitivity during the treatment, your dentist may apply the Relief ACP oral care gel for 10 to 30 minutes.
 The gel is then removed from your teeth with suction.

 For best results, do not drink or eat for approximately 30 minutes after the whitening procedure, and avoid coffee, tea, red wine and tobacco for at least two hours after the procedure.

 Dash whitening isn't recommended for patients with periodontal problems, failing restorations or an unhealthy mouth.
 Patients with known hypersensitivity, untreated cavities, exposed root surfaces, defective restorations or oral tissue injury may be more susceptible to sensitivity.

 As with all whitening procedures, Dash shouldn't be used by pregnant and lactating mothers, children younger than 13 years and people being treated for a serious illness (e.g., immune compromised, AIDS, etc.).

-Dash whitening costs approximately $199 to $399, depending on your dentist's location and your specific needs.
-Dental insurance will not offset the cost of Dash whitening (or any whitening treatment) because it is purely a cosmetic treatment with no oral health benefit.
+The Dash whitening system costs approximately $199 to $399, depending on your dentist's location and your specific needs.
+Dental insurance will not offset the cost of Dash whitening (because it is purely a cosmetic treatment with no oral health benefit.